WencesVillegasMarset/aws-saa-c02-notes/README.md

 Inspector is basically an automated security assessment service that helps improve the security and compliance of applications deployed on AWS.

+* automatically assesses applications for exposure, vulnerabilities, and deviations from best practices
+* alerts about potential vulnerabilities
+* After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity
+* it checks with built-in rules that are updated by aws researchers and specialists
+* enforces security standards
+* you can check it via UI, and API.

 ## AWS Backups

 ## AWS Shield